Alejogb1/job-board/blog-data/how-to-zsh-piping-a-log-output-and-adding-coloring.md

 id: "how-to-zsh-piping-a-log-output-and-adding-coloring"
 ---

-alright, so you're looking to pipe log output in zsh and get some color action going. i've definitely been down this road before, it’s a common thing when you’re staring at walls of text and need to parse things more easily. i remember my first serious run-in with this, it was back when i was working on this distributed system. the logs were, let's just say, verbose. monochrome logs were like trying to navigate a maze blindfolded. so yeah, i get the need.
+, so you're looking to pipe log output in zsh and get some color action going. i've definitely been down this road before, it’s a common thing when you’re staring at walls of text and need to parse things more easily. i remember my first serious run-in with this, it was back when i was working on this distributed system. the logs were, let's just say, verbose. monochrome logs were like trying to navigate a maze blindfolded. so yeah, i get the need.

 the core issue here is that standard output often just spits out raw text, and we need something to interpret and add those lovely ansi color codes. there isn't a magic command built into zsh to do this all at once, it's more about combining tools we already have available, and understanding how they chain together. think of it like a pipeline in a factory where each stage takes the raw material and adds to it to create a final product.